-Based on our current operating plan, we believe that our cash, cash equivalents and marketable debt and equity securities as of March 31, 2020, together with the cash we expect to generate from product sales and under our alliances and strategic financing collaboration, will be sufficient to enable us to advance our long-term strategic goals for multiple years from the filing of this Quarterly Report on Form 10-Q.
+Based on our current operating plan, we believe that our cash, cash equivalents and marketable securities as of March 31, 2021, together with the cash we expect to generate from product sales and under our current alliances, in addition to our strategic financing collaboration with The Blackstone Group Inc. and certain of its affiliates, will be sufficient to enable us to advance our Alnylam $P^5x25$ strategy for at least the next 12 months from the filing of this Quarterly Report on Form 10-Q.